Parrish Road Show: Esly E. Escobar

 August 18–September 15, 2018

-For Parrish Road Show, painter and sculptor Esly E. Escobar (b.
-1981) is creating Playground, a site-specific installation including an abstract figure made of 10,000 balls used in a variety of sports—tennis, soccer, golf, baseball, and basketball—surrounded by toys.
+For Parrish Road Show 2018, painter and sculptor Esly E. Escobar (b.
+1981) created Playground, a site-specific installation including an abstract figure made of 10,000 balls used in a variety of sports—tennis, soccer, golf, baseball, and basketball—surrounded by toys.
 The installation comments on the wide range of social strata on the East End who engage in these sports, bringing them together in a figure of positive energy.

-The exhibition is hosted by ArtRemsenburg, a series of summer art shows at The Remsenburg Academy.
-Esly E. Escobar will have a solo exhibition at The Remsenburg Academy, entitled Magnum Opus, from August 19–September 10.
+The exhibition was hosted by ArtRemsenburg, a series of summer art shows at The Remsenburg Academy.
+Esly E. Escobar additionally had a solo exhibition at The Remsenburg Academy, entitled Magnum Opus, from August 19–September 10.

 About Esly E. Escobar